dheeraj551/celoris-connect/REACT_STARTER_DEPLOYMENT.md

 Before deployment, ensure your Appwrite database has these collections:

 ### Create Collections in Appwrite Console
-Go to your Appwrite console at `https://appwrite.celoris.in`:
+Go to your Appwrite Cloud console at `https://cloud.appwrite.io/console`:

 #### **Users Collection**
 ```